-Your boat is equipped with aluminum fuel tank net cap.
-158 gallons and a useable fuel capacity of 154.23 gallons.
+Your boat is equipped with two aluminum fuel tanks with a net capacity of 108 each (2x) with combined 209.52 gallons of usable fuel.
 The useable capacity of the fuel tank is different from the tank capacity marked on the tank from the manufacturer.
 The difference is the non-useable portion of the tank which results from the fuel in the tank that is below the pickup tube and the ullage area that has been incorporated into your tank.
 It is recommended that you follow all instructions regarding the filling of fuel tanks.
 Take time to read and understand all the fuel related information and warnings regarding gasoline and your boat, in the engine owner's packet.
 Fuel tanks with levels less than 1/4 full can cause engine stalling problems due to fuel starvation or by allowing sediment and dirt to enter the fuel supply lines.
 Keep the tank full and monitor the fuel level often to prevent this from happening.
-Your tank is painted with a Macropoxy by the fuel tank builder this protects the Aluminum from corrosion and creating aluminum oxide.
+Your tanks are painted with a Macropoxy by the fuel tank builder this protects the aluminum from corrosion and creating aluminum oxide.
 Your fuel tank is also equipped with check valve built into your fill.